 During seminars you will discuss specific subjects from the lectures in small groups.
 Exercises and practice assignments will help you to become adept with the theory.

-During practicals you learn how to work with various mathematical and statistical computer programmes.
+During practicals you learn to work with state-of-the-art mathematical and statistical software.

 During your study week, you spend time to study theory, and prepare lectures and seminars, exams or presentations.